Conflicts of interest policy for individuals involved in research funding

 - Communicating about work which involves the use of animals can be sensitive, and there are some that may seek to misuse information about your research.
 We can help you talk about your work in the most effective way.
 If you are unsure of how to best communicate your animal research to the public, please get in contact with the Research Communications team for advice and support.

-In order to support the dissemination of Breast Cancer Now-funded work within the scientific community, Breast Cancer Now may supplement your Response-mode grant budget with an additional ‘conference travel’ award.
-These funds sit separately from the main research budget and any claim for reimbursement must meet specific criteria detailed below.
+In order to support the dissemination of Breast Cancer Now-funded work within the scientific community, Breast Cancer Now may supplement your response-mode grant budget with an additional ‘conference attendance’ award.
+These funds can only be used for the purpose of conference attendance and travel, and cannot be used to supplement any other part of your budget.
+Claims must meet specific criteria detailed below.

 No conference travel costs are awarded for pilot grants.